phetdam/c-npy-demo/README.rst

 From source
 ~~~~~~~~~~~

-Building from source using this repo will probably only work on Linux systems.
+Building from source using this repo has only been tested on Linux systems.
 Local extension builds are done on WSL Ubuntu 18.04 with gcc 9.3 while builds on
 Github Actions runners were done within the `manylinux1 Docker images`__
 provided by PyPA.
 To build, you will need ``numpy>=1.19`` and the latest
 `setuptools`__ [#]_ installed on your system.
-Your C compiler should be a recent
+Your C compiler should be
+appropriate for your platform, ex. gcc for Linux, MSVC for Windows, but
-version of gcc, but ``setuptools`` will sort out the details.
+``setuptools`` will (hopefully) sort out the details.

 First, use ``git clone`` or download + unzip to get the repo source code and
 install ``numpy>=1.19``.
 With the current working directory the repository root,